top of page

 “Chris Marshall has been a regular at my seminars for many years and is one of only a handful of people to have completed an instructor’s course with myself.
 Never one to rest on his laurels, Chris is always looking to learn and further himself.
 This is obviously of great benefit to all those who train under him.
 If people are looking to practise karate in an intelligent way, where the cutting edge is melded with a strong sense of tradition, then Chris is sure to be someone you want to train with.” – Iain Abernethy 6th dan.

-Sei-Bu-Kan Kokusai Kyokai Chief Instructor
+Kokusai Kyokai

-Chris Marshall.
+Christopher Marshall.

-Safeguarding Officer
+Safeguarding Officer.

-Kim Bezzant
+Kim Bezzant.

 Kim has been training for 30 years.
 Although her main study has been in Wado-ryu karate, she has also studied Shotokan and Goju-ryu and has also trained in Aikido, Krav maga, Kata bunkai and a variety of self protection systems.
 Kim has also studied the use of a variety of weapons including Sai, Bo and Jo.